openlibhums/janeway/docs/source/editor/copyediting.md

 Requesting author review will ask the author to review the changes made and inform the editor if any corrections are required.
 The author can also upload a file if they have made corrections or used track changes.

-Reopen the task simply asks the copyeditor to make further changes to the manuscript file.
+Reopen the task asks the copyeditor to make further changes to the manuscript file.
 This is most often used after a Author Review returns *corrections required*.

 Finishing Up
 ------------